Awards & Recognition

 - Award for Outstanding Contribution: Recognizes an individual, group, or organization for their exemplary contribution to the lives of children and youth in the areas of health and physical education, health and physical activity promotion, advocacy, and/or community development.

+Submission deadline extended until September 13, 2019.
 Interested in nominating an individual or organization for their significant achievements in the field?
-Access the hyperlinked award title listed above to download a 2017 nomination application form.
+Access the hyperlinked award title listed above to download a 2019 nomination application form.

 Ophea believes that positive role models who exhibit passion, integrity, professionalism and a commitment to healthy active living are necessary to achieving our goals.